4-t-r/the-future-tense/README.md

 ### Stage_2_1 Models

-All scripts at this step serve as the preparation of the model pipeline.
+All scripts at this step serve as the preparation for the model pipeline.

 #### Future Model Training